-Ragdolls should be groomed daily to prevent any mats in their semi-longhaired coat.
-This will only take 10 minutes and is a good way to spend some time with your cat.
+Groom your Ragdoll daily to prevent mats forming, this will only take 10 minutes and is a good way to spend some time with your cat.
 Trim the front claws every 4-6 weeks.
 Both grooming and claw trimming should begin in kittenhood.